justinjiajia/personalwiki/nn.md

 <sup>[6](#footnote6)</sup> In Hadoop 3, YARN containers do not inherit the NodeManagers' environment variables.
 Therefore, if you want to inherit NodeManager's environment variables (e.g. `HADOOP_MAPRED_HOME`), you need to set additional parameters (e.g., `mapreduce.admin.user.env` and `yarn.app.mapreduce.am.env`). https://issues.apache.org/jira/browse/MAPREDUCE-6702

 <sup>[7](#footnote7)</sup> We say *passphrase* instead of *password* both to differentiate it from a login password, and to stress that spaces and punctuation are allowed and encouraged.

+<sup>[8](#footnote8)</sup> What the code does is to mimic the iterative process of sshing into a machine, adding the IP-address-hostname mapping of all machines to the /ect/hosts file on that machine, and sshing to all the other machine from there to do the former two steps in a nested manner.